 - The attributes in the produced incident report are the minimum required ones.
 Optionals are ignored for now but could be added if requested.

-- EJBCA currently does not support the CAA Contact property as defined in section 1.6.1 of the baseline.
+- EJBCA currently does not support the CAA Contact property as defined in section 1.6.1 of the Baseline Requirements.

 CAA Validator Logging

 The CAA validator logs both success and failure.
 Since success can be considered a security event, to be shown as evidence, this is logged in the security audit log.
 Failures are not security events per se and logged to the standard server log at info level.